MithiDocs

 Key Characteristics

-• files stored in Deep Archive state
+• Data stored in deep archive state

-• not immediately accessible
+• Not immediately accessible

-• restoration required before access
+• Restoration required before access

-• typical restore time: 24–48 hours
+• Typical restore time: 24–48 hours

 After restoration:

-• files remain accessible for approximately 7 days
+• Files remain accessible for approximately 7 days

-• normal file operations can be performed
+• Standard file operations can be performed

 Typical Use Cases